Today, I'm here with Mike Palumbo, director of corporate development at Halo Branded Solutions.

-Mike is a corporate development and M& A professional with more than nine years of exposure to finance operations, executive leadership departments of middle-market companies.
+Mike is a corporate development and M&A professional with more than nine years of exposure to finance operations, and executive leadership departments of middle-market companies.

 Today, our discussion is about evolving your corporate development function.